 A field installed supplemental heat lockout (SHL) kit must be used with models equipped with electric heat when used in a heat pump system.
 The purpose of the SHL is to prevent excessive refrigerant pressures due to the indoor coil being located downstream of the electric heating elements.
 If the electric heater is energized while the heat pump is operating in the heat mode, the additional heat imparted to the indoor coil by the electric heater elements can cause the refrigerant pressures to be excessively high.
-The SHL temperature switch contacts will open and lock out the electric heat when the hot gas line temperature entering the indoor coil reaches approximately 120°F. The contacts will close when the hot gas line temperature to operate.
+The SHL temperature switch contacts will open and lock out the electric heat when the hot gas line temperature entering the indoor coil reaches approximately 120°F. The contacts will close when the hot gas line temperature falls to approximately 109°F which will allow the electric heat to operate.